Understanding the Kids Online Safety and Privacy Act (KOSPA)

 What’s next for KOSPA?

 Now that KOSPA has been passed in the Senate, there’s a few more steps before it actually becomes law.
-The next step will see it progress to the House where it will be introduced and then referred to the appropriate committees for consideration.
+The next step will see it progress in the House before going to the President for signing.

 With other countries implementing their own online safety regulations, such as the UK’s Online Safety Act and Europe’s Digital Services Act, we will be watching closely to see how KOSPA progresses.